-In response, three respected scholars met in Vilna and designed a hetter mechirah, based on temporarily selling the land to a non-Jew over the sabbatical year.
-The hetter was approved by Rabbi Yitzchak Elchanan Spector, chief rabbi of Kovno and the pre-eminent Halachic authority of the time.
+Three respected scholars met in Vilna and designed a hetter mechirah, temporarily selling the land to a non-Jew over the sabbatical year.
+The hetter was approved by Rabbi Yitzchak Elchanan Spector, chief rabbi of Kovno and the pre-eminent Halachic authority of the generation.

-During the sabbatical years of 1889, 1896, and 1903, many of the new settlements utilized the hetter.
+During the following sabbatical years of 1889, 1896, and 1903, many of the new settlements utilized the hetter.
 However, a number of highly respected scholars vociferously opposed the leniency.
-Among the opponents were the Beit HaLevy (Rabbi Yosef Dov Soloveitchik), the Netziv (Rabbi Naftali Zvi Yehuda Berlin), and Rabbi Samson Raphael Hirsch.
+Among the opponents were Rabbi Yosef Dov Soloveitchik, the Netziv (Rabbi Naftali Zvi Yehuda Berlin), and Rabbi Samson Raphael Hirsch.

 In 1904, Rav Kook arrived in Eretz Yisrael, serving as chief rabbi of Jaffa and the surrounding moshavot.
 Leading up to the sabbatical year of 1910, Rav Kook took a forceful position defending the hetter mechirah.
 He penned a treatise entitled Shabbat Ha'Aretz which explained the legal reasoning behind the permit, along with a discussion of the laws for the sabbatical year.

-While still in Russia, Rav Kook and his father-in-law, Rabbi Eliyahu David Rabinowitz-Teomim (known as the Aderet, rabbi of Ponevez and later chief rabbi of Jerusalem), discussed the issue at length.
+While still in Latvia, Rav Kook and his father-in-law, Rabbi Eliyahu David Rabinowitz-Teomim (the “Aderet”, rabbi of Ponevezh and later chief rabbi of Jerusalem), discussed the issue at length.
 In his letters, Rav Kook admits that at that time they both opposed the hetter.

 “From afar, when we heard the arguments of those who permit and of those who forbid, we both leaned toward the stricter opinion.
 But when the Aderet arrived in the Land of Israel, he saw with his own eyes that it is impossible to even consider not making some sort of arrangement for the sabbatical year.” (p.
 258)

 Seeing first-hand the precarious state of agricultural settlements was a critical factor in changing Rav Kook’s mind.
-He understood that observing the sabbatical year fully could endanger lives and would likely bring about the collapse of the new settlements.
+He understood that full observance of the sabbatical year could endanger lives and would likely bring about the collapse of the new settlements.

-“Even worse is the potential condemnation of Judaism and widespread rejection of Torah observance that could result from a strict ruling, Heaven forbid.
-For the anti-religious elements actually hope that the rabbis will forbid [all agricultural activity during the sabbatical year].
+“Even worse is the potential condemnation of Judaism and widespread rejection of Torah observance as a result of a strict ruling, Heaven forbid, in this matter.
+The anti-religious elements are hoping that the rabbis will forbid [all agricultural activity during the sabbatical year].
 Then they will have gained a great victory.
-They will have demonstrated that by listening to the rabbis, the land will be laid waste, the fields and vineyards will become desolate, and all commercial ties for the sale of wines, oranges and other produce will be broken — ties upon which the survival of the Jewish settlement truly depends.” (p.
+They will have demonstrated that by listening to the rabbis, the land will be laid waste, the fields and vineyards will become desolate, and all commercial ties for the sale of wines, oranges, and other agricultural produce will be broken — ties upon which the survival of the Jewish settlement truly depends.” (p.
 258)